Nuclei-Foundation/bge_openworld/README.md

 Earlier version of UPBGE may work, but official Blender can't run this project.

 ## Project overview
-- libs/actors: contains the "player" library.
+- libs/actors: contains the "player.blend" library.

 - lib/scenery: contains various scenery props, like "buildings.blend", "grass.blend", "rocks.blend" and "trees.blend".

 - map: contains map chunks to be loaded at runtime.
-Note that they have an offset relative to the world center, and each chunk has a size of 100 X 100 meters.
+The scenery is composed through linked libraries (using dupli groups).
+Note that the map chunks have an offset relative to the world center, and each chunk has a size of 100 X 100 meters.
 Its names are based on its position in world.
 See "map_reference.xls" for more information.

 - scripts: contains the used scripts.
 The "player.py" script have functions to be used.
 The function "load_chunks" is the magic in this project.